Chief of the Staff leads historic meetings in Kenya West Territory

 The day was also notable as it was the final opportunity for the territorial leaders to address their soldiers.
 They were to fly to the USA within days to take up leadership of the USA Western Territory.
 Kenyan Salvationists were loud and passionate in their admiration of the Hodders and the way they had led the territory.

 Colonel Stephen Chepkurui, currently the Chief Secretary, will become territorial commander on 1 January.
-Commissioner Grace Chepkurui will be the territorial president of women’s ministries, and together they will look to build upon the visionary leadership of the Hodders.
+Colonel Grace Chepkurui will be the territorial president of women’s ministries, and together - with the new rank of Commissioner - they will look to build upon the visionary leadership of the Hodders.

 This strong strategic thinking was very evident the day before in the formal opening of the new training college at Turbo, about two hours' drive from Kakamega where territorial headquarters is located.
 During another magnificent outdoor meeting in the grounds of the Army’s complex, more than 2,000 Salvationists celebrated the opening of what is a modern and beautifully designed facility.